Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 Check Predicted Crowd Level

 If you’re worried about having a seat, you can see on the SBB app how full the train is.

 They predict that and give you an update at any time of the day.
 There’s an icon from 1 to 3 little people, and they have it for both first class and second class.
-If the 3 icons are red, that means the train will be highly occupied.

 If you think a train is going to be totally packed, you could take the next one, or you can upgrade and sit in first class.